Ascent of Mount Whitney on 2010-08-10

 The Mountaineer's Trail is now regulated like the South Fork Pine Creek Trail (the main route used with a class 1 approach).
 This rugged and steep trail is used for more technical ascents of both Whitney and Mount Russell.
 All climbs from this direction are class 3 or higher.
 We met the guides at 7:10 AM (having spent the night in Lone Pine at 3,500 feet in a County Park).
 After re-packing and gear check we started at the TH around 9:20 AM.
 The granite columns and walls along this canyon leading up to Lower Boyscout Lake are impressive.
 The pine trees are enormous in places and up to 36 to 42 inch diamters!
 At least 7 different species of pines were observed.

 The Ebersbacher Ledges are as interesting as I had read.
 Mostly class 2 moves but with some class 3 as well.
-The exposure in some places could be called class 4 perhaps but the path width are easily adequate enough to traverse the wall of granite without roping in.
+The exposure in some places is high but the path width is easily adequate enough to traverse the wall of granite without roping in.
 The imfamous "foxtail" pine that leads the path to the all important ledges is not a foxtail pine at all - it is either a white bark or similar looking species (but this key landmark does not have orange bark).
 The ledges lead you to Lower Boyscout Lake which has an amazing view of the glacial carved landscape ahead.
 Some great bouldering opportunities were found there and Ben and Nate pulled out the sticky shoes and had at it during our break.
 Ben's boots were still holding up with the duct tape.

 At around mile 4 we completed walking up the big slabs of granite approaching our campsite at Upper Boyscout Lake.
 The glacial polishing on the stone was very interesting as well as the large pegmatites of what appeared to be pink feldspars embedded in the granite.
 We were at camp by 2 PM and rested, ate, and began a rock climbing refresher course.
 I learned a great technique how to remember to quickly make a clove hitch or a Munter hitch by making Mickey Mouse ears and a flip (note to self -each ear must have one over and one under).
 We discussed routes with the guides and ended up with Ben and Nate (19 and 20)with their sticky shoes trying either the East Face or East Butress and the rest of us old guys (ages 40 to 63) doing a modified mountaineer's route.
 The standard mountaineer's route is a class 3 scramble to the top with some rope and harness for protection where the exposure increases to class 4.
 The plan was to have 2 of the guides play around the east side columns and towers(left side ascent) of the last 500 vertical feet (just past the "notch") and set anchors for a few pitches of technical climbing that could be accomplished in regular hiking boots (no sticky soles).